Obamacare enrollment hits record high after Biden makes post-Trump tweaks to health insurance program

 And he noted that that tally will not include the more than 1 million people who will have insurance coverage under so-called Basic Health Plans that effectively mirror ACA coverage.

-Another big factor cited by Gaba in boosting enrollment is one that was out of Biden's control.
+Another big factor Gaba cited as boosting enrollment is one that was out of Biden's control.

 Although Healthcare.gov, the federal marketplace, ended open enrollment on Saturday, eight states and the District of Columbia are continuing to enroll people in plans through their own exchanges.